Slide projector: Light source and condenser

-An incandescent lamp bulb is used to generate light, usually specially designed to have a small, bright filament to produce a sharp and bright image.
+A halogen lamp bulb is commonly used to generate light, usually specially designed to have a small, bright filament to produce a sharp, bright and uniform image.
 For example, the Leitz Pradovit RC uses a special 24V 150W quartz lamp, with provision to center it, required for best performance.
-This projector had provision to reduce lamp power by 20% to double its life (50 hours at full brightness).
+This projector also had provision to reduce lamp power by 20% to double its life (50 hours at full brightness).

-Light from the bulb is modified from a point source by reflection and passing through condenser lens(es) to generate a collimated beam, which is then directed through the slide.
-A flat piece of heat-absorbing glass is usually placed in the light path before the slide, to avoid damaging the latter.
-This glass transmits visible wavelengths but absorbs infrared.
-Some slide projectors used bulbs that had an integral multifaceted reflector, which were more expensive than bare bulbs, but were more convenient to use, as the reflector did not have to be adjusted after bulb changes.
+Every point source of light on the lamp filament is doubled via the spherical reflector and then focused onto the plane of the entrance pupil of the projection lens, to provide even illumination when forming an image of the projected slide.
+A flat piece of heat-absorbing glass (also called "heat mirror") is usually placed in the light path before the slide to avoid damaging the slide with heat.
+This glass transmits visible wavelengths but absorbs or reflects infrared.
+Some slide projectors used bulbs that had an integral parabolic multifaceted reflector which takes up the function of the collector lens.
+These bulbs were more costly than bare bulbs, but were more convenient to use as the reflector did not have to be adjusted after bulb changes.

 Projection

 This slide projector, sold under the Zeiss Ikon brand, uses a straight-through tray; a thin arm grabs slides from a tray and puts them into the light path; the tray is advanced along its length.
 At the front of the projector, the protruding projection lens features rings to control focal length and focus.

-After the collimated beam passes through the transparent slide, it is enlarged by a projection lens onto a flat projection screen so the audience can view the reflected image.
+After the condensed beam passes through the transparent slide, it is enlarged by a projection lens onto a flat projection screen so the audience can view the reflected image.
 For some slide projectors, the projection lens is removable and may be swapped with alternative lens(es) to change the brightness or focal length(s), which may affect potential size of the image or the distance from the screen required for a certain projected image size, respectively.

 Standard focal lengths for projector lenses are approximately twice that of a normal lens for that film format, which allows the projector to be located behind the audience for an average screen size.
 For example, with 135 film, a standard projector lens focal length would be around 100 mm.
 Starting in the 1970s, some slide projectors were offered with autofocus to compensate for differences in slide mount thickness or warping.

 Alternatively, the image may be projected onto a translucent "rear projection" screen, often used for continuous automatic display for close viewing.
 For example, the Singer Caramate and Bell & Howell RingMaster projected slides onto a flat screen approximately the size and shape of a small CRT TV; the RingMaster also could be used for front projection for larger audiences.
 This form of projection also avoids the potential of the audience interrupting the projected light beam by casting their shadows on the projection or by bumping into the projector.